danabananarama/danabananarama.github.io/slides.md

 ---

-# Distributed?

-Some pictures should be drawn here.

-* Git doesn't really know the difference between the repos
-* Everyone has their own copy of the entire repo checked out

----

 # Let's get started!

-`git init` to start a repo.
+`git init` to start a repo

-Now we have three **trees**!
+* All this really does is add a `.git/` folder

+Git conceptually stores everything as snapshots
-* **tree**: snapshot of the files in the repo
+* A **tree** is a snapshot of the files in the repo

-Our trees are:
-* **HEAD**: our 'last save point'
+We have three trees:
 * **Working Area**: all of our local changes
+  * Git doesn't know anything about what is happening here
 * **Index / Staging Area**: what's going in the next commit
+* **HEAD**: our 'last save point'
+  * Last commit that we've been working from

+Now let's do some stuff...

 ???
 * git init adds a folder '.git' which has everything git needs to make this a repo.